alexmilowski/littleflow/littleflow.md

 A task:

- * receives a sequence of input data, possibly empty, over incoming edges
+ * receives an input, possibly empty or a collection, from the incoming edges
- * produces a single output, possibly empty, over outgoing edges
+ * produces a single output, possibly empty, for the outgoing edges
  * may create side-effects

 A *side effect* is typically an artifact or change in state of the world.
 For example, a task may write data to database, notify a user, or invoke actions in the physical world.

-Within the workflow itself, only the data flowing over the edges is explicitly know by the workflow engine for each task.
-Task writers by choose to convey information via the data flow or via side effects.
-Any information outside of the inputs and outputs is out of scope for the workflow engine execution.
+Within the workflow itself, only the data flowing over the edges is explicitly know by the workflow engine.
+Task writers may choose to convey information via the data flowing through the workflow graph or via side effects.
+Yet, any information outside of the inputs and outputs is out of scope for the workflow engine execution.

 A task in a workflow is not a replacement for a general purpose programming language.
 It is simply a representation of a task that is implemented in some language or system.
 The workflow engine must pass the input and any parameters to that system.
-When the task completes, the workflow engineer receives an output which can then be used for following tasks.
+When the task completes, the workflow engine receives an output which must be used for following tasks.

 ## A syntax for workflows